spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 To customize the scaling configuration:

 1. Navigate to your Ocean cluster.
-2. Click on the Actions button on the top-right side of the screen to open the actions menu.
+2. Click on the Actions button on the top-right side of the screen to open the Actions menu.
 3. Choose Customize Scaling.

 <img src="/ocean/_media/features-scaling-k8s-03.png" />